 The programme leader is responsible for co-ordinating the follow-up activity.
 This will include the provision of evidence to the panel that changes have been made and action taken in response to the conditions and required actions set, as well as the preparation of a formal response to any recommendations.
-The documentation produced must be sent to the validation servicing officer for onward transmission to the panel.
+The documentation produced must be sent to the validation servicing officer for onward transmission to the chair.
+Occasionally other panel members may also be involved in reviewing the programme team's response.
 Where they have received responses, panel members must confirm to the validation servicing officer that they are satisfied with the action taken in response to the conditions, required actions and recommendations set.